dacapobench/dacapobench/README.md

 For more information, run `ant -p` in the benchmarks directory.

+## Customization

+It is possible to use callbacks to run code before a benchmark starts, when it stops, and when the run has completed.
+To do so, extend the class `Callback` (see the file `harness/src/MyCallback.java` for an example).

+To run a benchmark with your callback, run:

+    java -jar dacapo.jar -c <callback> <benchmark>

 ## Source Code Structure

 ### `harness` (The benchmark harness)

 This directory includes all of the source code for the DaCapo harness, which is used to invoke the benchmarks, validate output, etc.

 ### `bms` (The benchmarks)